COAST-Lab/Open-Water-Level/Readme.md

 [![DOI](https://zenodo.org/badge/243609204.svg)](https://zenodo.org/badge/latestdoi/243609204)

-# Seaport Water Level and Sea Level Rise Monitor
+# Open Water Level Sensor
 This GitHub repository is intended to serve as supplementary information to a manuscript in the journal Oceanography, in the special section DIY (do-it-yourself) Oceanography.

 The article, *A Low-Cost, DIY Ultrasonic Water Level Sensor for Education, Citizen Science, and Research*, can be found here: [https://doi.org/10.5670/oceanog.2023.101](https://doi.org/10.5670/oceanog.2023.101).